 If no trigger event occurs then the collateral is liquidated at the end of the cat bond term and investors are repaid.

 The diagram below shows a typical catastrophe bond structure including where the capital flows from one party to another.

 Catastrophe modelling is vital to catastrophe bond transactions to provide analysis and measurement of events which could cause a loss as well as to define the exposed geographical region.

-Catastrophe bond structures have been used to hedge risks of hurricane, earthquake, typhoon, European windstorm, thunderstorm, hail and even life insurance related risks such as longevity and health insurance claims.
+Catastrophe bond structures have been used to hedge risks of natural catastrophe risks, such as hurricane, earthquake, typhoon, European windstorm, thunderstorm, hail, and also life insurance related risks, such as mortality, longevity and health insurance claims.

 Read about recent and historic catastrophe bond transactions in our Deal Directory.

-Keep up with the latest catastrophe bond news on our blog.
+Keep up with all the latest catastrophe bond market news from Artemis.